 The year I turned 30, $h!t got real.
 I ramped up my Shiny Object Syndrome by embarking on a ridiculous mission to cross 30 items off my bucket list in the year before I turned 31.
 At the same time, I sunk into some serious soul searching.

 Why was I constantly in search of the NEXT?
 The next big thing, the next adventure, the next challenge, the next country, the next project.
 I mean, wasn’t it time to think about what I wanted to be when I grew up?
 Or could there possibly be a way I could harness this restless energy and use it for good?

 Here’s 5 key things I discovered about myself:

-- I thrive on change, the feeling of awe, and meeting new people and hearing their stories.
+- I thrive on change and human connection, the buzz of meeting new people and hearing their stories, the feelings of awe and wonder.
 That’s what keeps me travelling.

 - I am happiest in life and at work when I’m learning new skills and improving on systems and ways of doing things.
 Once I know how to do something to a certain point, I lose interest and start looking for a new challenge.
 That’s why I change hobbies, jobs and careers so often.

 - I’m not an expert at any one thing, but I’m a little bit good at a lot of different things and as a result I’ve learnt how to learn really quickly.

 - I feel like an introvert even though I test off the charts as an extrovert (a learned behaviour from years of solo travel?), so I need lots of space and time alone in order to feel human